department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/funding-fee.md

 - VA funding fee
 - Loan origination fee
 - Loan discount points or funds for temporary "buydowns"
-- Credit report and payment of any credit balances or judgements
+- Credit report and payment of any credit balances or judgments
 - VA appraisal fee
 - Hazard insurance and real estate taxes
 - State and local taxes
 - Title insurance
 - Recording fee

-**Note:** We require that a seller can't pay more than 4% of the total home loan in sellers concessions.
+**Note:** We require that a seller can't pay more than 4% of the total home loan in seller's concessions.
 But this rule only covers some closing costs, including the VA funding fee.
 The rule doesn't cover loan discount points.

 [Learn more about closing costs for buyers and sellers](https://www.benefits.va.gov/phoenix/pdf/rlc/closing_costs.pdf)